 All-in-all, I think The Inhumans was a terrific concept crying out for a strong story treatment, something neither Stan nor Jack seemed able to provide.
 It's possible that later creators made a better job of making compelling Inhumans stories, but that's beyond the scope of this blog.

 For my money, what the characters needed was a decent run in their own book by Stan and Jack, starting in 1965 as planned.
 But Jack Liebowitz robbed us of that in a futile attempt to stop the advance of Marvel Comics.
-Marvel overtook DC in sales in 1969.
+According to the Audit Bureau of Circulation, Marvel overtook DC in sales in 1967.

 Next: More covers to conjure with